 - You Want to Make the Most of Your Spending Habits.
 Acorns offers rewards for purchases with any linked debit and credit cards and your Acorns debit card, while Stash only offers Stock-Back for purchases with a Stash debit card.

 - You’re a Hands-Off Investor.
 You can only select from among six portfolios, based on your risk tolerance.
-Acorns professionals choose which ETFs make up those portfolios, so you don’t have to know which companies make the best investments.
+Acorns professionals choose your asset allocation and which ETFs make up your investment portfolio, so you don’t have to know which companies make the best investments.
 Unlike Stash, Acorns also lets you set Round Ups for automatic investment, so you don’t have to move money around manually.

 - You’re Self-Employed.
 Acorns offers a SEP IRA for small-business owners, which Stash does not.